ioBroker/ioBroker.js-controller/README.md

   ...
 }
 ```

+If you want to pin a special loglevel for the file transport you can add a property "level" with a hard defined loglevel.
+Then no dynamic control are possible.

 Since js-controller 3.0 Logfiles on non-Windows based systems are compressed on rotation, so that the older Files need less space on your storage.